What is Brand Identity?

 Brand identity is the true reflection that an organization portrays to its customers.
 Brand identity is a reflection of the promise, from the company to its customers, assuring them of true value.
-It’s how customer look at the brand and how to identify the brand.
+It’s how customers look at the brand and how to identify the brand.
 It helps in distinguishing the aspects and characteristics of one company from the other.
 It is in fact a bridge built on trust and credibility between the company and the consumer.

-Understanding a particular brand and perceiving its value can be achieved via building a strong brand identity of the product.
+Understanding a particular brand and perceiving its value can be achieved by building a strong brand identity of the product.
 In order to avoid any misconceptions about the company and its products, it is very important to create an identity that is in par with its image and to produce a perfect brand identity it is imperative that an organization takes stock of the following-

 - The company’s strength and weaknesses

 - The various opportunities it can cash into